Saturday

 JJ, if you’re reading this, you know I like you.
 It WAS funny, looking back.

 Because of this incident, I was running a bit late so we scrambled to find a taxi to the church where we were meeting our friends.
 I bought some koko off the street.
 It’s a spicy, liquid millet drink.
-The lady I bought it from appeared to be surprised a white lady was buying it, and asked what price I’d pay.
-When I told her I would take it for 20 pesewas, the price the three Ghanaians in front of me had purchased it for, she seemed insulted.
-She told me it would be one cedi.
-Normally I am a pushover like that, but this morning brought out the hidden feistiness.
-I told her it would be 20 pesewas or I'd find someone else to buy it from.
-I gave her one cedi and waited for my change.
-She wanted to capitalize on obruni and claimed she didn't have any change, even though I had just seen several people pay her with coins.
+She wanted to capitalize on obruni, charged me five times the amount advertised, and claimed she didn't have any change, even though I had just seen several people pay her with coins.
 JJ gave me some coins instead.
 I said 'thank you very much' through gritted teeth and recalled the moment last year when someone tried to charge a friend of mine 20 US dollars to use the public toilet.

 I sat on the curbside and sucked my koko out of the plastic bag while we waited.
-I think I was successful in getting it all over my wet pants as well.
+I think I was successful in getting it all over my wet pants as well due to the hole in the plastic.
 Oh yeah, my clothes were wet all day because they hadn't fully dried from my washing them in a bucket the night before.
 We had arrived by the time we were supposed to leave the church, 7am, but they ended up picking us up around 10am.
 We sat on the curbside for three hours, both a little grumpy from lack of sleep.
 Ghana time.
-It was worth it though.
-The rest of the day was fabulous!
+Then I played basketball in the parking lot with some of the singles.
+However, I had taken my sandals off and was playing barefoot so I didn't trip.
+Afterwards, I realized my feet were completely bleeding from hundreds of tiny little cuts.
+I guess whatever they use for the gravel has something small and sharp in it.
+It hurt BAD the whole day walking.
+To top if off, I didn't have soap so I used hand sanitizer to try to clean the cuts and that STUNG!
+Then I was attacked by a lot of fire ants, was bitten all up my feet and ankles, and had an allergic reaction.
+Some days are just like this.

 No comments: